 ordered Burnam’s station burned, boat and all.
 Burnam never forgot.

-1936 Texas Centennial,
+prior to the 1936 Texas Centennial,

 local historian Houston Wade pointed out the site of Houston’s crossing

 until 197?, when something happened to prove the adage: “historians

 love to disagree.”

 couple of avocational local historians, one from Weimar

-and another from La Grange, decided
+and another from La Grange,

-original site of Burnam’s crossing.
+they identified the original site of Burnam’s crossing.
 They thought

 original league.
-(Possible source of the confusion:
+(Possible source of the confusion: Burnam did move

-probably had a ferry there).
+had a ferry there).

 Getting a verbal OK from the Fayette County judge at the time and

 enlisting the financial assistance of Colorado County commissioners,

-the two revisionists engineered the removal of the monument to Colorado County
+the two revisionists engineered the removal of the monument to Colorado

-the crossing site near Weimar (suspiciously near the birthplace of the Colorado County man).
+near the birthplace of the Colorado County man).